OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:20

 But God said to him, ‘You fool!
-This very night your soul is required of you; and now who will own what you have prepared?’
+This very night your life will be demanded from you; and now who will own what you have prepared?’

 ## Luke 12:21